 Email marketing campaigns that seek to drive revenue usually contain product recommendations and/or specialized discount codes.
 Use product recommendation technology to put your best products in front of those most likely to buy them.
 Incentivize impulse purchases using exclusive discounts.

 Email campaigns can also be unique branding opportunities.
 Share a recent corporate social responsibility, a customer success experience, or simply tell stories about yourself that you think will connect and resonate with your customers.
 Some of the best email campaign examples aren’t trying to drive sales: they’re all about building the brand.

 Before you get started, it’s a good idea to look at existing email campaigns for guidance.
 Firstly, it helps to see what the competition are doing – so you can try to come up with something unique.
 Secondly, it helps to see what works and what doesn’t, and to use this research to inspire your own campaigns.

 Now that you’re in the planning stages of your next email marketing campaign, we’ll assume that you’ve already built an outstanding email list.
 If you haven’t, you can learn how to build an email contact list here.
 And because we can’t say it enough: it is never a good idea to buy email lists!

 Now that that’s out of the way, let’s talk about segmenting your contacts.
 What we mean here is assigning your contacts identifying traits like gender, age, or purchase history.
 The next step is to segment your contacts into groups based on these traits.
 Make sure that the email campaign software that you’re using includes this feature.

-This make it possible for you to target your email campaign to specific target groups.
-Instead of sending generic emails to all of your contacts, you’ll send highly relevant messages to the people most likely to find them useful.
+This makes it possible for you to tailor your mailings to specific target groups.
+Instead of sending generic emails to all of your contacts, you’ll send highly relevant messages to the people who are most likely to find them useful.